NREL/HPC/CONTRIBUTING.md

 ### Creating a blog post
 Here is a brief overview on how to create and style a new blog post:

 First, we need to create the Markdown file for the blog.
-The files name must follow the following styling.
+The file's name must follow the following styling.
 The files name must start with the date in this format XXXX-XX-XX- where each of the X sections correspond to this format YEAR-MONTH-DAY- and then is followed by a simple name that has something to do with the blog.
 Example Markdown file name: 2023-12-02-python_tutorial.md.
 The file must be placed within the posts directory which can be found as follows:

 ```bash
  - HPC